ncsu-landscape-dynamics/HPC_conda_PoPS/README.md

 After those steps, you're read to use conda regularly.

 conda command to create an environment:
+**IF THE ENVIRONMENT** is already created and you want to modify it, say due to change in version dependencies, you have to delete the existing environment.
+Do that with

+`conda delete -p /path/to/directory/with/dependencies --all`

+Once that is done or if the environment is brand new:

 `conda env create -p /path/to/hold/dependencies -f pops_env.yml`